Skip to content

 A minimal fully-connected multi-layer perceptron for tabular data.

-Source code in src/centimators/model_estimators.py
+Source code in src/centimators/model_estimators/keras_estimators/dense.py

 @dataclass(kw_only=True)